ksw7564/node2vec_CVE/README.md

 Workers : 4 Number of workers for parallel execution Window : 5 (We have confirmed that larger and less relevant data is generated.)

+You can use this model to obtain similarity, but you cannot evaluate the entire data.
+For this purpose, clustering was used.
+We used the simplest KMeans clustering.

+To this end, I tried to use elbow and silhouette to decide K, but I didn't get a good score.
+Therefore, I used about 20 (operating systems, programs, information access, and vulnerability categories) K for the categories I thought of.

+I think the result is okay.
+Searching for similarity for CVE_ID + CVE_ID generally identifies pointing to a cluster on one side.
+I think we'll get better results if we use a cluster other than Kmeans for more granular clustering.

 # ngram_idmaping.Py
 This is a file that maps to pre-processed data.
 It's exactly a reverse index job.